buddhist-uni/buddhist-uni.github.io/_content/monographs/trust-in-mind_soeng-mu.md

 Make the smallest distinction, however,
 and heaven and earth are set infinitely apart.

-An approachable and clear commentary on this famous, Chinese poem explaining how Chan can be understood as a merging of Taoism with Buddhism.
+An approachable and clear commentary on this famous Chinese poem explaining how Chan can be understood as a merging of Taoism with Buddhism.